 The presumption which Section 112, Evidence Act, 1872, contemplates, is a conclusive presumption of law which can be displaced only by proof of the particular fact mentioned in the Section, namely, non-access between the parties to the marriage at a time when according to the ordinary course of nature, the husband could have been the father of the child.

-It is the principle of law that “Odiosa et inkonesta non sunt in lege prae sumenda” (Nothing odious or dishonourable will be presumed by the law).
+It is the principle of law that “Odiosa et Indonesia non sunt in lege prae sumenda” (Nothing odious or dishonourable will be presumed by the law).
 So the law presumes against vice and immorality.

 In Goutam Kundu vs. State of West Bengal and another, Supreme Court held about paternity test ( DNA test).

-That Courts in India cannot order a blood test as a matter of course.
+Courts in India cannot order a blood test as a matter of course.
 Wherever applications are made for such prayers in order to have a roving inquiry, the prayer for a blood test cannot be entertained.
 There must be a strong prima facie case in that the husband must establish non-access in order to dispel the presumption arising under Section 112 of the Evidence Act.

 The Court must carefully examine as to what would be the consequence of ordering the blood test, whether it will have the effect of branding a child as a bastard and the mother as an unchaste woman.
 No one can be compelled to give a sample of blood for analysis.

 The result of a genuine DNA test is said to be scientifically accurate.
-But even that is not enough to escape from the conclusiveness of Section 112 of the Act, e.g., if a husband and wife were living together during the time of conception but the DNA test revealed that the child was not born to the husband, the conclusiveness in law would remain irrebuttable.
+But even that is not enough to escape from the conclusiveness of Section 112 of the Act, e.g. if a husband and wife were living together during the time of conception but the DNA test revealed that the child was not born to the husband, the conclusiveness in law would remain irrebuttable.

-Sham Lal @ Kuldeep vs. Sanjeev Kumar and others, (2009); Once the validity of the marriage is proved then there is strong presumption about the legitimacy of children born from that wedlock.
-The presumption can only be rebutted by a strong, clear, satisfying and conclusive evidence.
+Sham Lal @ Kuldeep vs. Sanjeev Kumar and others, (2009); Once the validity of the marriage is proved then there is a strong presumption about the legitimacy of children born from that wedlock.
+The presumption can only be rebutted by strong, clear, satisfying and conclusive evidence.

 Bhabani Prasad Jena vs. Convenor Secretary, Orissa State Commission for Women and another, (2010) Supreme court expressed his view on the DNA test that ” In a matter where paternity of a child is in issue before the court, the use of DNA test is an extremely delicate and sensitive aspect.